animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 1. Assume $o$.
 2. $x \rightarrow o$

-Causality, unlike logic, comes with the constraint that axiomatic causes do not count $n > 0$ and $o(y) \neq o(x)$.
-Given the same Qualia for $o$ and different qualia for $x, y$.
+Causality, unlike logic, comes with the constraint that axiomatic causes do not count. $n > 0$ and $o(y) \neq o(x)$, given the same Qualia for $o$ and different qualia for $x, y$.
 Therefore 1 is not an option.
 We know $o$, but we don't assume it.
 The difference in axiomatic math is that $o$ is proven, not axiomatized.

 ---